Ken Farmer: Goal kicking record

 In 13 seasons and 224 games for North Adelaide, Farmer kicked 1,417 goals, making him the highest goal scorer in the history of the SANFL and elite Australian rules football, a record that stands to this day.
 He won the club leading goal-kicker award in every season he played, and won the league leading goal-kicker award in all except his first and last seasons at SANFL level.

-Farmer's average of 6.33 goals per game exceeds that of VFL legends John Coleman, Peter McKenna, Gordon Coventry and Tony Lockett (who holds the VFL/AFL record of 1360 goals), as well as WAFL legend Bernie Naylor.
+Farmer's average of 6.33 goals per game exceeds that of VFL/AFL legends John Coleman, Peter McKenna, Gordon Coventry and Tony Lockett (who holds the VFL/AFL record of 1360 goals), as well as WAFL legends Bernie Naylor and Austin Robertson Junior.

 On 35 occasions, Farmer kicked 10 goals or more, and he was held goalless only once, when he was carried off injured after 10 minutes of play.
-His highest goal tally in a year was 134, but rather than kicking more in a season, he kicked 100 goals 11 times: his 1936 tally was a record until 1969, when it was broken by Fred Phillis of Glenelg.
+His highest goal tally in a year was 134 in 1936, but rather than kicking more in a season, he kicked 100 goals 11 times: his 1936 tally was a record until 1969, when it was broken by Fred Phillis of Glenelg.

-Farmer also played 17 interstate football games for South Australia and kicked 81 goals; if these matches are considered, his senior career total of 1,498 goals (at an average of 6.21 goals per game) places him as the second-highest ever goalscorer in elite Australian rules football.
-Farmer's total is ranked second behind only Peter Hudson (Hudson's career total in Victoria and Tasmania was 1,721 goals in premiership matches, and 2,191 goals in senior career matches).
+Farmer also played 17 interstate football games for South Australia and kicked 81 goals: if these matches are considered, he played 241 senior career matches and kicked 1498 senior career goals (at an average of 6.22 goals per game).

+Farmer also played 11 matches and kicked 47 goals in the SANFL reserves in 1928 for North Adelaide: if these are also considered, he played a total of 252 overall career games and kicked 1,545 overall career goals (at an average of 6.13 goals per game), including 235 career matches and 1464 career goals across the SANFL in seniors and reserves matches (at an average of 6.23 goals per game).

-Farmer holds the equal record for most goals kicked in a SANFL or elite match with 23.6 against West Torrens, out of his side's score of 26.11.
+Farmer also holds the equal record for most goals kicked in a SANFL or elite Australian rules football match, kicking 23.6 against West Torrens out of his side's score of 26.11 in 1940.

-Farmer's highest individual goal tally against other SANFL clubs was as follows:
+Farmer's highest individual goal tally against the other six SANFL clubs was as follows: